tanachai-b/tanachai-b.github.io/README.md

 ## Deploy

-To deploy the app, follow these steps :
+To deploy the app, follow these steps:

 1. Update version in `package.json`
 2. Run these commands: